Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Stratification of analytic sets

 to normal crossings, or to resolve the singularities of the hypersurface $X$ determined (in the algebraic sense) by a strong analytic function $g: M \to K$.
 It is a definable, non-Archimedean adaptation of the canonical desingularization by blowing up (hypersurface case) due to Bierstone--Milman~\cite{BM}.
-It consists in blowing up each successive manifold $M_{j}$:
+It consists of blowing up successively each mani\-fold $M_{j}$:

 along an admissible smooth center $C_{j}$; denote by